Blockchain App Development

 How much does blockchain app development cost?

 A tokenisation or NFT project with standard contracts (ERC-20/721/1155) and a minting frontend typically costs $30,000–70,000 over 2–4 months.
-A DeFi protocol or marketplace with custom contract logic, subgraph indexing, and a full dApp frontend usually runs $80,000–250,000 — plus the budget for an independent security audit, which we strongly recommend before mainnet.
-StepTo bills $35–75/hr, roughly 40–60% below Western European or US web3 agencies.
+A DeFi protocol or marketplace with custom contract logic, subgraph indexing, and a full dApp frontend usually runs $80,000–250,000, plus the budget for an independent security audit, which we strongly recommend before mainnet.
+StepTo bills $35–75/hr for most delivery work, roughly 40–60% below Western European or US web3 agencies.

 Which blockchains do you develop for?